danmastrow/OutlookAppointmentScheduler/Readme.md

 ## Overview
 ![alt text](https://github.com/danmastrow/OutlookAppointmentScheduler/raw/master/OutlookAppointmentSchedulerGUI/img/example.png "Example")

-A Topshelf Service with a Windows Form GUI using Quartz Scheduler to automatically create and send Outlook bookings at specific times.

-The service runs every 24 hours at a specified time and reads from all JSON files in a folder, that are generated from the GUI.
-It then interprets these JSON files and sends Outlook Appointments appropriately.

 This could be used for example to make Table Tennis bookings if perhaps they were only available from 7 days in advance.
-Or to book Outlook rooms that are highly contested, or just an easier way to manage automatic bookings.
+Or to book Outlook rooms that are highly contested, or just an easier way to manage automatic bookings in an office type system.
+The email account used will the the current user logged in.

 ## Getting Started
 1. Build the solution.